 considering

-a) Resolution 136 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on the use of telecommunications/information and communication technologies formonitoring and management in emergency and disaster situations for early warning, prevention, mitigation and relief;
+a) Resolution 136 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on the use of telecommunications/information and communication technologies for humanitarian assistance and for monitoring and management in emergency and disaster situations, including health-related emergencies, for early warning, prevention, mitigation and relief;

-b) Resolution 43 (Rev. Buenos Aires, 2017), which instructs the Director BDT, in close collaboration with the Directors of the Radiocommunication Bureau (BR) and the Telecommunication Standardization Bureau (TSB), as well as the relevant regional telecommunication organizations, to continue encouraging and assisting developing countries to implement IMT systems and future networks, to provide assistance to administrations on the use and interpretation of ITU Recommendations relating to IMT, and future networks adopted by both ITU-R and ITU-T, etc.; [Editor’s Note: This is a selection of the ‘instructs’.]
+b) Resolution 43 (Rev. Kigali, 2022), which instructs the Director BDT, in close collaboration with the Directors of the Radiocommunication Bureau (BR) and the Telecommunication Standardization Bureau (TSB), as well as the relevant regional telecommunication organizations, to continue encouraging and assisting developing countries to implement IMT systems and future networks, to provide assistance to administrations on the use and interpretation of ITU Recommendations relating to IMT, and future networks adopted by both ITU-R and ITU-T, etc.; [Editor’s Note: This is a selection of the ‘instructs’.]

-c) Resolution 647 (Rev.WRC-15) on Radiocommunication aspects, including spectrum management guidelines, for early warning, disaster prediction, detection, mitigation and relief operations relating to emergencies and disasters;
+c) Resolution 647 (Rev.WRC-19) on Radiocommunication aspects, including spectrum-management guidelines, for early warning, disaster prediction, detection, mitigation and relief operations relating to emergencies and disasters;

 d) that the Tampere Convention on the provision of telecommunication resources for disaster mitigation and relief operations by the Intergovernmental Conference on Emergency Telecommunications (ICET-98) came into force on 8 January 2005;